AdamElitzur/Blog-Article-Backups/clv2rndhy000h08lb4cux39vn.md

 Overall, my experience at the #HouseOfCode event was unforgettable.
 I got to showcase my work, network with passionate STEM professionals, and meet amazing student innovators from across the country.
 It was an honor to represent Florida’s 25th district at the Capitol.
 I can't wait to see what the future holds!

+Thank you so much to Joseph Alessi (Program Director, Congressional App Challenge), and Ryan Kirzner (Congressional Operations Coordinator). #HouseOfCode was an incredible and inspiring event, and I'm so thankful for the opportunity to attend.

 Next year, I am considering applying to the Congressional App Challenge Alumni Advisory Board, and hopefully have the opportunity to help plan next year’s #HouseOfCode for all of the future winners!

-I would highly recommend creating an application, and submitting it to your local Congressional App Challenge.
+I would highly recommend applying to your local Congressional App Challenge.
 To see if your district participates, check this [page](https://www.congressionalappchallenge.us/students/participating-districts/).

 My advice is to code something that aims to solve a problem in your community.
 It doesn't have to be a mobile app, it could be also be a website, desktop app, or anything else in code.
 Many other winners used [MIT App Inventor](https://appinventor.mit.edu/) to build their apps, which is a powerful tool.